UrbanInstitute/cost-of-affordable-housing/TO_DO.md

 - no question marks to left of boxes swap location with bookmark

-- 2 sliders for rent in tool and in text (the 2 different 30%'s)
-- Instead of weak market, vacancy rate and interest rate
+- new income in dashboard

 - fix double negative

 - restyle toggle?
-- new warning language for more than 30% of income